 The process to determine this year's recipient consists of an application and personal interview with the awards committee.
 You will be contacted with your interview date and time soon after the application deadline.

-For cover letter click here: Oleisky Award Cover Letter 2017.pdf
+For cover letter click here: Rabbi Oleisky Shcolarship Cover Letter

 Tucson Hebrew High offers Hebrew language classes accepted in some school districts for one high school language or elective credit per year completed.
 In order to receive credit, students are required to pass the course by participating in class, completing all assignments and exams (including those missed due to absence), accumulating no more than 2 absences per semester and successfully completing a yearly assessment of mastery of topics.
 Students receive letter grades which are reflected on high school transcripts.
 Placement exams are given to all new students; continuing students are expected to advance to the next level of Hebrew.
 Credit is issued at the end of the school year and students must complete both semesters and have tuition paid in full to receive one credit.